Organic Yerba Mate

 Origin: Misiones, Argentina

-Misiones is one of 23 provinces in Argentina, located in the northeastern corner on the Misiones plateau.
+Misiones is one of 23 provinces in Argentina, located in the northeastern corner on the Misiones plateau, situated next to southern Brazil.
 The iron-rich soil is reddish in color (similar to soil in Yunnan, China) and promotes excellent Yerba mate production.
 The province draws water from three big rivers including the Paraná, Uruguay and Iguazú.
 The spectacular waterfalls of the Iguazú River are world famous.
 Our yerba mate is grown on a family farm established in 1984 in San Ignacio that prides itself on its green farming practices including replanting native trees in the area.
 In spring and summer the mate is harvested with machinery, in autumn and winter it is harvested by hand.

 At Arbor Teas, we believe tea should be brewed to suit your personal taste.
 We’re happy to make recommendations to get you started, but don’t hesitate to experiment!
 When brewing your tea, your main considerations are tea quantity, water temperature, and steeping time.
 We recommend herbal and rooibos teas to be steeped for 5 to 7 minutes in water heated to a full rolling boil.
 For the best flavor, use fresh water whenever possible, and avoid overboiling.
 If you want a stronger brew, just use more tea.
 And don’t forget to re-steep your tea leaves to get the most out of your leaf!

 "I always take mate when traveling and love sharing with others.
-Our gourds are indestructible and it's often easier than making coffee!"
+The silicone yerba mate gourds we sell are indestructible and it's often easier than making coffee!"

 Yerba Mate is traditionally considered to be “the drink of the gods” by South American people.
-Yerba mate contains matteine, which is similar to caffeine, but is described as creating a slightly different caffeine “buzz” when consumed.
+Yerba mate contains caffeine, but is described as creating a slightly different caffeine “buzz” when consumed.
 It contains antioxidants, and one study found yerba mate to contain acids that are potentially beneficial in fighting cancer cells and other inflammatory diseases.
 Yerba mate also contains several bioactive compounds including vitamin C, B1 and B2, polyphenols, amino acids and minerals.

 For more information about the health benefits of Yerba Mate and other types of herbs, and for direct sources of the above information, check out our Health Benefits of Herbal Tea page!